opynfinance/GammaProtocol/docs/contracts-documentation/Whitelist.md

 - `_collateral`: asset that is held as collateral against short/written options

-- `_isPut`: is this a put option, if not it is a call
+- `_isPut`: True if a put option, False if a call option

 ### Function `blacklistProduct(address _underlying, address _strike, address _collateral, bool _isPut) external`

-allow owner to blacklist product
+allow the owner to blacklist a product

-a product is the hash of the underlying, collateral and strike assets
+product is the hash of underlying asset, strike asset, collateral asset, and isPut

-can only be called from owner address
+can only be called from the owner address

 #### Parameters: